Updated on 2024-07-26 GMT+08:00

 Authorization

-Authorization is the process of granting required permissions for a user to perform a task.
+Authorization is the process of granting required permissions for a user to perform specific tasks.
 After a system-defined or custom policy is assigned to a user group, users in the group inherit the permissions defined by the policy to manage resources.

 Figure 2 Authorization process